 We help our clients by offering invaluable advice, performing excellent legal work and advocating zealously for our clients in court.
 Sometimes, however, the economic reality of litigation is a tough pill to swallow.
-Rest assured, however, that The Gasper Law Group understands that, even though legal assistance can be expensive, excellent and experienced representation can be provided in an affordable manner by offering Low Retainers and No Interest Payment Plans.
+Rest assured, however, that Colorado Springs criminal lawyers of Gasper Law Group understand that, even though legal assistance can be expensive, excellent and experienced representation can be provided in an affordable manner by offering Low Retainers and No-Interest Payment Plans.

 If you have been harmed due to another person’s negligent conduct, such as in an auto accident or in a slip and fall, you may have a claim for damages.
 Lost wages, pain and suffering, medical bills, property damage, and other forms of harm may all be compensable if another individual or entity is found to be legally liable for your injuries.
 It is important to take action without delay after an accident, since a law known as the statute of limitations restricts the period within which you can bring a lawsuit.